cognizant-ai-labs/covid-xprize/README.md

 * A pre-initialized Sandbox within the X-Prize system

 ## Examples
-Under the `examples` directory you will find some examples of predictors that you can inspect to learn more about what you need to do:
+Under the `examples` directory you will find some examples of predictors and prescriptors that you can inspect to learn more about what you need to do:
 * `linear` contains a simple linear model, using the [Lasso algorithm](https://en.wikipedia.org/wiki/Lasso_(statistics)).
 * `lstm` contains a more sophisticated [LSTM](https://en.wikipedia.org/wiki/Long_short-term_memory) model for making predictions.
+* `prescriptors/zero` contains a trivial prescriptor that always prescribes no interventions; `prescriptors/random` contains one that prescribes random interventions.
+* `prescriptors/neat` contains code for training prescriptors with [NEAT](https://en.wikipedia.org/wiki/Neuroevolution_of_augmenting_topologies)

 The instructions below assume that you are using a standard Python virtual environment, and `pip` for package management.
 Installations using other environments (such as `conda`) are outside the scope of these steps.